Midrash Shmuel Yeshiva: Educational activities

-Midrash Shmuel recruits students from America, United Kingdom and France who have completed yeshiva highschools and its dean is active in this regard.
+Midrash Shmuel recruits students from America, United Kingdom, Germany, Russia, Mexico, South Africa, and France who have completed yeshiva high schools and its dean is active in this regard.

 Students in the rabbinic ordination program receive semikhah directly from the rosh yeshiva Rabbi Moskovits.
 Students develop personal relationships with the rosh yeshiva and rabbinic lecturers which continue after graduation, as alumni participate in reunions and yeshiva fund-raising events in communities where they settle.

 Curriculum

 Rabbi Moskovits' gemara lectures are heavily influenced by Rabbi Shmuel Rozovsky, while his ethical lectures are influenced by Rabbi Yechezkel Levenstein.
 Moskovits emphasizes a strong textual reading of relevant sources.
 Every student in the yeshiva delivers, at a minimum, two chaburos ("informal lectures") per month.

 Guest speakers

 The yeshiva also invites noted rabbis from the international English-speaking Torah world to address the yeshiva.
-In past years, these have included Rabbi Avraham Chaim Feuer, formerly of Kehillas Beis Avrohom in Monsey, New York; Rabbi Harvey Belovski, rabbi at Dunstan Road Synagogue in England, and Rabbi Aharon Kaufman, rosh yeshiva of the Yeshiva Gedolah of Waterbury, Connecticut Rabbi Dovid Orlofsky Neve Yerushalayim.
+In past years, these have included Rabbi Avraham Chaim Feuer, formerly of Kehillas Beis Avrohom in Monsey, New York; Rabbi Harvey Belovski, rabbi at Dunstan Road Synagogue in England; Rabbi Aharon Kaufman, rosh yeshiva of the Yeshiva Gedolah of Waterbury, Connecticut; and Rabbi Dovid Orlofsky of Neve Yerushalayim.